sagzain/animation-YOPyRa-NG/README.md

                     },
 ```
 Any one of the three options inside animation can be ommited, but if animation key is on the json, at least one has to be inside (translate/rotate/scale).

-## Author and Acknowledgment
-The YOPyRa-NG code for this project was created by Carlos González Morcillo (Carlos.Gonzalez@uclm.es) for the Computer Graphics course at the University of Castilla-La Mancha.

-I'm extending the functionality of YOPyRa-NG to be able to generate simple animations.

-For more information about the YOPyRa-NG code, consult the [readme](./YOPyRaNG/README.md) inside its folder.